link-intersystems/clean-architecture-example/README.md

 classes within the same package.
 It would also be possible to use the Java module system or OSGI, but I wanted to use the simplest solution that works.

+## As Pure As Possible

+This example does not use a lot of frameworks and libraries.
+Especially not for the application bootstrap, the use cases or entities and the object relational mapping.
+Thus you will not find any Spring or Hibernate and even no apache commons library.

+Although I like frameworks and libraries as much as you probably do, I want to show how a complete application works that is implemented in pure Java.
+You will be probably surprised that many frameworks and libraries can be omitted without significantly increasing the implementation effort.
+We should consider this before using a framework or library, especially if we made the experience that framework updates sometimes make a lot of effort.
+Also license issues do not arise if we do not use them and a fix is easy to make.
+I don't want to say that frameworks and libraries are bad, but they come at a cost that we often forget.
+So if we use them we should know why and maybe separate them from the core of our application to protect it.
+Most libraries I use in this example application are written by myself.

 ## The Example Domain